tomcz/example-miniredis/README.md

 While miniredis was created as something to be only used in unit tests, this may be useful in running a service that normally requires a redis in a totally standalone mode.
 I view such a standalone mode as critical for a good development experience in creating integrations against a service, since you can run the service locally without any of its downstream dependencies and still expect to have it respond sensibly.

 This standalone mode is inspired by the `-dev` option of [HashiCorp's Vault](https://www.vaultproject.io/docs/commands/server.html#dev-options).
-Being asked to run a universe of dependencies locally via docker-compose (imagine needing to integrate against serveral services and their docker-compose setups ... holy crap) or only being able to talk to a running instance, either a test instance or in a non-production environment, is antithetical to a good local development experience.
+Being asked to run a universe of dependencies locally via docker-compose (imagine needing to integrate against serveral services and their docker-compose setups ... holy crap) or only being able to talk to a running instance, either a test instance in production or an instance in a non-production environment, is antithetical to a good local development experience.

 ## Notes